From palatinate.org.uk

 I ’ve been vegan for over 5 years now.
 Although at first, I did encounter some problems finding vegan-friendly options at restaurants in the UK and when travelling abroad, now, I am pretty well versed in being vegan almost anywhere.
 I have learned to navigate ordering off the menu, restaurant researching and generally becoming adaptable.
 I would like to dispel the myth that being vegan is restrictive and difficult, especially when it comes to travelling and eating out abroad.

 When friends and family members give me a concerned look and ask ‘Is there anything here for you Cara?’ when choosing a restaurant, whereas I used to scour the menu and quite often find something vegetarian but nothing vegan and subsequently panic, after years of experience, I now know that pretty much anywhere is vegan friendly, even if it doesn’t specify this directly.
-In other words, every menu is adaptable to a plant-based in some way.
+In other words, every menu is adaptable to a plant-based diet in some way.
 Although its nice to eat at a vegan or vegetarian restaurant or restaurants where options are abundant, eating somewhere which doesn’t offer vegan options is not a crisis, as many people do believe.

 I can guarantee that almost anywhere you go, whether in England or in Europe, or to be honest, anywhere in the world, there will be bread or some sort of plant-based carb, such as pasta or rice available, whether on the menu or not.
 If worse comes to worst, this is your best bet.
 The common thread: most carbs are adaptable.
 In most European countries, you’ll find pages of pizza or pasta dishes on the menu.
 I usually go for a roasted veg pizza and ask for it without the cheese (if no dairy-free option is available).
 As for pasta, most menus offer a tomato or arabiatta sauce, both of which are vegan.
 If not, I have a 100% success rate in asking a restaurant if they can do a pasta with garlic and olive oil for me, which although simple, is always effective.
 As I’ve found, especially in Italy or in the French alps, the basic ingredients (pizza dough, olive oil, tomato sauce) are usually such good quality, having basic dishes such as a marinara pizza or tomato pasta are still leaps and bounds better than anything you’d find at home.